john7trey/Kiswahili-Blogu/README.md

-# Kiswahili-Blogu
+# Blooger_Website
-This is a swahili project
+This is the complete blooger website create using html and css